ma-cook/ITIL_V5-Implementation-solutions/README.md

 ## About This Series

 This repository contains a series of research papers and implementation guides exploring how **ITIL Version 5** (released February–May 2026) can be applied practically to IT service desk operations.
-The series focuses on on-site and remote environments - desktop office hardware, Microsoft 365 cloud services, Microsoft Intune device management, and point-of-sale hardware - and provides working code patterns, policy templates, and integration guides throughout.
+The series focuses on on-site and remote environments - desktop office hardware, Microsoft 365 cloud services, Microsoft Intune device management, and point-of-sale hardware.
+It provides working code patterns, policy templates, and integration guides throughout.

 The series is structured as a primary research paper accompanied by supplementary implementation chapters.
 Each chapter builds on the last; reading the primary paper first is recommended.